50 of the Most Dependable Web Resources for University Students

 20. Scholarpedia - Scholars around the world contributed to this free encyclopedia.
 The site looks almost exactly like Wikipedia, but there is a difference between the two: Scholarpedia can be cited in research papers.

 21. Intute - This free online service offers an enormous database of reliable resources for students and researchers.
-Some of the topics you can find in the searchable Intute database include science, technology, arts and humanities, social sciences and health.
+Some of the topics in the searchable Intute database include science, technology, arts and humanities, social sciences and health.

 22. INFOMINE - Built by librarians, INFOMINE is a scholarly Internet resource collection intended for faculty, students and researchers.
 Some of the most valuable resources include electronic journals and books, articles, directories of researchers and a variety of databases.